How Long Do Macarons Last In The Fridge?

 Full Article

-Storage Condition Expected Shelf Life
+Storage Method Expected Shelf Life

-Airtight Container 5-7 days
+Airtight container in the fridge 5-7 days

-Refrigerator Drawer 3-5 days
+Refrigerator drawer 3-5 days

 For more information on the longevity of other perishables in the fridge, explore topics such as how long do strawberries last in the fridge? and how long does birthday cake last in the fridge?.